 Let’s look at these options a little closer.

 I’ve had a number of clients do a Reverse Mortgage Reset to add a spouse.
 This usually happens when the current homeowner marries after setting up their Reverse Mortgage and wants to protect their spouse financially if they were to pass away first.

-Another reason adding a spouse with a HECM Reset is helpful is that up until recently a spouse that was not 62 or older was not protected by the Reverse Mortgage.
+Another helpful reason for adding a spouse with a HECM Reset is that up until recently a spouse that was not 62 or older was not protected by the Reverse Mortgage.
 This put them in a very precarious situation further down the road if the older spouse who did the Reverse Mortgage passed away first.
 By doing a HECM to HECM Refinance both homeowners are protected by the Reverse Mortgage.